Most of us aspire to give our kids a fairy-tale holiday. After all, there's nothing quite like seeing our child's face shining with joy.

 2. Ditch the Guilt.

-Don't feel guilty about that present you can't afford for your child this year.
+Don't feel guilty about that present you couldn't afford for your child this year.
 That's not what your child needs to be happy.
 Presents can be wonderful, but they aren't real love, they can't buy you love, and they don't actually help your child feel loved on a deep level.

 And don't worry, you don't have to make up for not being a perfect parent.
 No one is.
 You're modeling how to be a graciously imperfect human, and how to apologize and repair, which is what your child needs to grow into a gracious human herself.
 Just resolve to keep choosing love as often as possible when you're interacting with your child, so your ratio of good to bad moments keeps improving.
 That shifts you in a positive direction, and eventually into a whole new landscape.
 That's all anyone can do, and it really is enough.